SiarheiZhachek/QA_diploma/README.md

 To run tests:

 1. Copy the repository via SSH.
-2. Download chromedriver for your operating system and the appropriate version and put it in the PATH variable.
+2. Download chromedriver or geckodriver for your operating system and the appropriate version and put it in the PATH variable.
 3. Create a virtual environment and log in to it(Windows: python -m venv venv, venv/Scripts/activate;
 Linux: python3 -m venv venv, source venv/bin/activate)
 4. Download all modules to the virtual environment (pip3 install -r requirements.txt)